Homestays

 • 3 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…

-• Table and chairs for relaxing
+• Hammocks and thatch-covered sitting area for relaxing

 • Parking: car, motorcycle, minibus/van